Mintaro, South Australia: History

 The original inhabitants of the Clare Valley were the Indigenous Ngadjuri people, who spent thousands of years in the area before European settlement.
 It is believed that they had major camping sites at Clare and Auburn, including the region now known as Mintaro.

 The Mintaro district was explored by Europeans in mid-1839, first by John Hill, and then by Edward John Eyre.
 The area north of Gawler was officially opened by a series of special surveys in the early 1840s.
 Land in the Barossa and Clare Valleys was quickly taken up.
 The first settler in Mintaro was pastoralist James Stein who from 1841 held occupation licences for extensive sheep runs stretching from Mount Horrocks through Farrell Flat to the Burra district.
 Stein subsequently established his homestead on a tributary of the Wakefield River, in a valley beneath Mount Horrocks, about three kilometres west of present Mintaro.

 With the discovery of copper at Kapunda in 1844, and then Burra in 1845, the area became attractive to both settlers and investors.
 In 1848 the Patent Copper Company established the 'Gulf Road' between the Burra Mine and Port Wakefield, along which bullock teams carried copper ore for shipment to Adelaide.
 Between 1848 and 1851 several villages were established along the Gulf Road to take advantage of the trade generated by the bullock traffic.
 The towns were established about 14.5 km apart because that was the distance a bullock team could travel in a day.
 Among the first of these towns was Mintaro.

 Mintaro is situated on land which was bought originally by Joseph and Henry Gilbert.
 They divided sections of the surrounding land into 80 allotments in 1849.
 The village of Mintaro was originally intended as a stopping and resting place for the bullock teams (muleteers) carting the copper ore from the mine to the port, and returning with coal and supplies.
 The first allotments surveyed and sold in Mintaro faced the Gulf Road (now Burra Street).
 As a result, Mintaro's early layout reflects the copper route, with streets aligned at 45 degrees to the north-south grid of the surveyed sections and government roads.

 The Magpie and Stump Hotel, at the entrance to the village, was first licensed (as the Mintaro Hotel) in December 1850, though it may have been operating earlier.
-The period from 1850-1860 was a prosperous one.
+The period from 1850 to 1860 was a prosperous one.
 A large proportion of the town's buildings date from this time and are located on the original subdivision.
 Significant slate deposits were discovered in the early 1850s by a local farmer and the Mintaro Slate Quarry opened in 1854.
 By the early 1860s Mintaro slate was famous.
 By the early 1880s there were about 50 men employed at the quarries.